 Our logic about how much to submit:

 No matter how you slice it, the recruiting business is still a “numbers game” to some degree.
 You’ll probably agree that the more clients and candidates you’re able to work with, the higher your probability of making a placement.

 Therefore, we are not suggesting that you should send every candidate and job order you “stumble across” to the Network.
 But you should certainly send the good ones.

 A good test would be to ask yourself this question: “Would a client pay a fee to hire this candidate?”
 In the case of job orders, you should ask yourself this question: “Is this assignment fill-able, and would I like to be the recruiter to fill it?”

-1.)
-Streamline your office so the steps required to send job orders and candidates’ resumes to the Network are minimal.
+You should do this so the steps required to send job orders and candidates’ resumes to the Network are minimal.
 The Big Biller recruiting software is specifically designed for one- and two-person offices to quickly and easily submit their candidates and job orders to the Network.

 Get into the habit of asking all of your candidates if they’re open to other opportunities.
 See if they would like for you to share their resume with some of your trading partners.

-3.)
-Discipline yourself and block out a certain period of time each day to prepare your information to be sent to the Network.
+What does this mean?
+It means blocking out a certain period of time each day to prepare your information to be sent to the Network.